Curlyfries13/scully-kb/README.md

 # ScullyKb

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.
+This is a template for creating a Scully-based Knowledge Base

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server with Scully documents.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Adding new documents
+Run `ng generate @scullyio/init:post` which will prompt you to choose a name for the post and a folder it'll go in.

 ## Build